Levi Bachmeier: Superintendent of Public Instruction

 On October 21, 2025, governor Armstrong announced his intention to appoint Bachmeier to be the 20th North Dakota Superintendent of Public Instruction, replacing incumbent Kirsten Baesler as she was confirmed by the senate for a federal position.
 Due to the 2025 United States government shutdown, Baesler could not be sworn into her federal position, and so Bachmeier would have to wait before entering office.
+Bachmeier would take office on November 24, 2025.

 The position will be up for special election in 2026, and again in the regularly scheduled 2028 election.
 The superintendent's office is a nonpartisan position, but candidates can seek political party endorsement.
 Bachmeier has described himself as a conservative but has stated he isn't fully sure if he would run for any party endorsement.
+However, he stated he does intend to run in 2026 to complete the term.

 During his appointment announcement, Bachmeier stated coming into the position that he believed education policy and politics were becoming "tribal" and that he believed "common sense, hard work, and high expectations" could fix the growing issues and distrust in education.

 Before taking office, Bachmeier signaled his support for a plan weighed by the higher education board to reduce the number of credit hours required for a bachelor's degree at state colleges down from 120 to 90 hours.
 However, he also stated he was in support of attaching something reminiscent of a "warning label" to these degrees.
+After taking office, Baachmeier stated his intention to visit every school district in the state.

+Bachmeir sought a 2-year unexpired term in 2026.
+He appeared on the June Ballot, receiving 55.1% of the vote, 29.9% for Tracy Layne Foss, and 14.4% for Charles Tuttle in the unofficial results.
+He won 51 counties with Foss only winning two.
+Bachmeir will face off against Foss in November.